daattali/beautiful-jekyll/policies.md

 Balancing these two sides is difficult.
 In MDS the policy is as follows: if a grade is challenged in a way that is deemed unreasonable, the student will receive a warning.
 This decision will be made by the instructor (not TA).
 If a student receives three warnings, the student will lose the privilege to challenge grades for the remainder of the program.
 Examples of unreasonable requests include extremely minor complaints (e.g. half a mark on an assignment) or repeatedly contesting the same issue once a decision has been reached.
 This policy applies to both labs and quizzes.

-## Quizzes
+## Quiz policies

-### Open-book quizzes

 Unless otherwise specified, MDS quizzes are open-book.
-This means it is permitted to use any materials such as course notes, the internet, software documentation, etc. However, it is **NOT** permitted to communicate with anyone else, including via posting quiz questions on internet forums, during a quiz.
+This means it is permitted to use any materials such as course notes, the internet, software documentation, etc.

+**However, it is NOT permitted to communicate with anyone else, including via posting quiz questions on internet forums, during a quiz.**
-### Quiz policies

-**For Block 1 only:** The below policy does not apply during remote MDS.
-While we are remote, quizzes will be open book and done remotely.
-The part that still **does** apply is: students may not communicate with anyone else during quizzes.
-This includes classmates, internet tutors etc.

-Unless otherwise specified, during a quiz students may **NOT** :
+For Block 2 onward of 2021-22, the following are also **NOT** permitted:

-- take a quiz from a remote location
+- taking a quiz from a remote location without prior permission
-- communicate with other students or anyone else by any means
-- leave the quiz room early with your laptop
+- leaving the quiz room early with your laptop
-- leave and re-enter the quiz room (other than for purposes such as using the washroom)
+- leaving and re-entering the quiz room (other than for purposes such as using the washroom)

 Failing to observe the above expectations may result in a zero grade for the quiz in question.